Last Night at Servizi Generali

 As you know, there are only three ingredients and you pour them in equal measures (1-1-1).
 So it's the ingredients that make all the difference.
 You can use them in a million other drinks, too, so they're handy to have around.

 Fancy (expensive) vermouth doesn't make a better negroni.
 Garbage, corner-store vermouth isn’t good either but the expensive stuff is always too syrupy, too sweet.
-It loses the original negroni plot—the refreshing, clean tasting, happy hour in Torino, Slim Aarons on vacation vibe.
+It loses the original negroni plot—the refreshing, uncomplicated, happy hour in Torino, Slim Aarons on vacation vibe.
 So, seriously, if you can, use Dolin sweet vermouth.
 Yes, it's French, not Italian, but it's cheap and it mixes BEST with everything else.
 Trust me.
 Add to that a decent but not expensive London dry gin (also important) and Campari and you're in business.

 1 part Dolin sweet vermouth (1.5oz)